How to Visit Olympic National Park (Budget Guide!)

 5) Visit the Hoh Rainforest Trail and Visitors Center: Best Place to visit in Olympic National Park

 If you can only do one thing in Olympic National Park, visit the Hoh Rainforest.
-The Visitor’s center is fascinating and the Hoh Rainforest Trail, an easy hike through beautiful Hall of Mosses, is an excellent living experience of the variety of ecotypes in Olympic National Park.
+The Visitor’s center is fascinating and the Hoh Rainforest Trail, an easy hike through the beautiful Hall of Mosses, is an excellent living experience of the variety of ecotypes in Olympic National Park.

 Hiking the Hall of Mosses trail.